kunyora/kunyora-website/docs/mutation_component.md

 ));
 ```

 The code above creates a todo by sending a `post` request to the database which typically adds a new `todo` to our online store.
 It also informs the user of the `loading` progress of the todo to be added as well as generate a list of recently added `todos`.
-We make use of two component which we import from `react-lasa`.
+We make use of two component which we import from `react-kunyora`.
 The `Query` component helps in fetching a list of recently added `todos`.
 You can refer to the [Query tutorial](query_component.md) for a short tutorial on using the `Query` component, thereafter check out the [Query Api docs](query_component_api_overview.md) for references on this component.

 The `Mutation` component is used in our exmaple above to create the `todo` since it sends a `post` request which creates the text entered by our user.
 Let's go ahead to explain the props we used in the `Mutation`component to achieve our purpose.